Dee-McG/Motorbike-Event-Finder/README.md

 1. In the Automatic deploys section, choose the branch you want to deploy from then click Enable Automation Deploys.

 ### Run Locally

+**Note: The project will not run locally with database connections unless the user sets up an [env.py](https://pypi.org/project/env.py/) file configuring IP, PORT, MONGO_URI, MONGO_DBNAME and SECRET_KEY.
+You must have the connection details in order to do this.
+These details are private and not disclosed in this repository for security purposes.**

 1. Navigate to the GitHub [Repository](https://github.com/Daisy-McG/Motorbike-Event-Finder).
 1. Click the Code drop down menu.
 1. Either Download the ZIP file, unpackage locally and open with IDE (This route ends here) OR Copy Git URL from the HTTPS dialogue box.